 6 Free and Paid Social Media Analytics Tools

-Analytics will help your business identify relevant data, and analyze and interpret that data.
+Analytics will help your business identify relevant data, and analyse and interpret that data.
 Such analysis and interpretation will allow you to make data-driven decisions about your business and its campaigns, rather than stumbling in the darkness without such valuable information.

 As cited by Pyramid Analytics in its collection of great data quotes, “Marketing without data is like driving with your eyes closed.”

 In evaluating the social media data of your business, a good analytics tool will help answer the key questions of your social media efforts:

 - Who (for instance, demographic information on who is engaging with your posts);

 - What (for instance, what are people saying about your business on social media);